Shea Butter Tutorial

 - Aids in the healing of wounds and may improve scars due to its anti-inflammatory properties

-- Used to heal eczema, burns, rashes, severely dry skin, and to lessen the irritation of psoriasis
+- Used to heal eczema, burns, rashes, very dry skin, and to lessen the irritation of psoriasis

 - Moisturizes after shaving to prevent irritation

 - Has natural sun-blocking powers and may protect skin from sun damage and environmental elements